The 1980s

 I was absolutely stunned by the pictures this camera could produce but my professional pride was taking a bashing as this camcorder looked and was for it’s time …domestic.
 No more big cameras with manual lenses sitting proud on one’s shoulder, this was a major break from tradition but even then I had decided this DV format was the future, and until HD… this turned out to be true.
 Fortunately Sony had also decided DV was the way to go and produced the DSR-PD150 with a hidden surprise.

-No one knew but the 150 had a very bad tendency to err on the magenta, this came to light when we started to notice people with ruddy complexions looked alarmingly exaggerated, so much so that I began avoiding filming close ups of guests who were too much on the red side.
+No one knew but the 150 had a very bad tendency to err on the magenta.
+This came to light when we started to notice people with ruddy complexions looked alarmingly exaggerated, so much so that I began avoiding filming close ups of guests who were too much on the red side.
 Fortunately for my productions and people with reddish complexions, Sony became aware of this and soon updated the camera to the DSR-170 which was far closer to a neutral white balance and had the benefit of being better in low light.
 The other important feature of the 150/170 was the phantom powered XLR inputs and the fact that it recorded in DVCAM mode.

 The next camcorder was probably my favorite to date the JVC GY-5000 Pro DV camcorder, it looked good, produced stonkingly good pictures but it’s achilles heal was a 4:3 picture.
 This was a good all rounder and was superb in low light.
 It was also one of the first pro camcorders to have a flip out colour LCD viewfinder.
 It was a joy to use and used not only mini DV tapes but standard DV tape up to 180 minutes.
+This was also the first camera I had owned that came with “V” lock batteries.

 The XL 2 had three 1/3-inch CCDs that delivered a true 16:9 image without the use of artificial letterbox or vertical stretch tricks.
 It’s one major letdown was the crap viewfinder.
 You could not find focus with this and after giving up my trusty JVC with Hi Rez black and white viewfinder I was in a land of true dispair.